Our Action Plan

 Organizations where women play a top role in governance and management, or as entrepreneurs, often have a unique understanding of the barriers to advancement in the workplace and the challenges of overcoming them.
 They know what it’s like to be met with a constant succession of closed doors.
 They also know that a hand up or a second chance can make a big difference in turning a life around, especially one that has been decimated by the invidious effects of sexual misconduct.

-To these ends, here is our five-point Action Plan.
+To these ends, here is our six-point Action Plan.

 1 Hire Us Back™